 Self-care is the best choice to treat minor illnesses, ailments and injuries.
-Cmmon illnesses and complaints, such as aches and pains, coughs, colds, upset stomachs and sore throats can be treated with over-the-counter medicines and plenty of rest.
-Most of these conditions will get better whether or not you take treatment.
+Common illnesses and complaints, such as aches and pains, coughs, colds, upset stomachs and sore throats can be treated with over-the-counter medicines and plenty of rest.
+Most of these conditions improve whether or not you get treatment.

 In a pharmacy you can buy over-the-counter:

 - a thermometer

 It is important to follow the instructions on the pack.

 A pharmacist can give confidential, expert advice and treatment for some common illnesses and complaints, without you seeing your GP or going to an emergency department.